whu-lyh/Distributed-SOLiD-SLAM/README.md

 </div>

 ## What is Distributed SOLiD SLAM?
-* Distributed SOLiD SLAM is a Distributed SOLiD-based LiDAR SLAM Framework, which is a modified version of [DiSCo-SLAM](https://github.com/RobustFieldAutonomyLab/DiSCo-SLAM).
+* Distributed SOLiD SLAM is a Distributed SOLiD-based LiDAR SLAM Framework, which is a modified version of [LIO-SAM](https://github.com/yeweihuang/LIO-SAM) and [DiSCo-SLAM](https://github.com/RobustFieldAutonomyLab/DiSCo-SLAM).

 ## What has improved in Distributed SOLiD SLAM?
 *